Kodaira dimension of moduli of special $K3^{[2]}$-fourfolds of degree 2: Introduction

 For each $d$, there is a moduli space $\calM_d \subset \calM$ of polarized special $K3^{[2]}$-fourfolds of discriminant $d$.
-The nonempty $\calM_d$ are hypersurfaces in $\calM$, first studied by Debarre, Iliev, and Manivel in~\cite{DIM} as the locus of Hodge structures possessing a special labelling in the period domain for prime Fano fourfolds of index $10$ and degree $2$ with special labelling of discriminant $d$ (such Fano fourfolds are known as {\it Gushel-Mukai fourfolds}).
+The nonempty $\calM_d$ are hypersurfaces in $\calM$, first studied by Debarre, Iliev, and Manivel in~\cite{DIM} as the locus of Hodge structures possessing a special discriminant $d$ labelling in the period domain for prime Fano fourfolds of index $10$ and degree $2$ (such Fano fourfolds are also known as {\it Gushel--Mukai fourfolds}).
 They prove that the moduli space $\calM_d$ is nonempty if and only if $d \notin \{2,8\}$ and $d \equiv 0, 2, 4 \bmod 8$.
 Furthermore, the divisor $\calM_d$ is irreducible if $d \equiv 0,4 \bmod 8$ or $d=10$; otherwise, when $d\equiv 2 \bmod 8$, the hypersurface $\calM_d$ of special fourfolds of discriminant $d$ is the union of two irreducible divisors, denoted $\calM_d'$ and $\calM_d''$, which are birationally isomorphic (see~\cite[Theorem 6.1]{DM}).

 In this paper, we determine the Kodaira dimension of $\calM_d$ for nearly every value of $d$.
 We show $\calM_d$ is of general type for almost all $d$:

 Moreover, we push our methods to determine the Kodaira dimension for many other small values of $d$.
 Our results, together with the additional inputs to be discussed in~\S\ref{relations}, determine information about the birational type of $\calM_d$ for all but 34 discriminants.\footnote{The 34 discriminants for which we have no information on the Kodaira dimension of $\calM_d$ at the present time are: $12, 16, 18, 24, 28, 32, 36, 40, 42, 48, 50, 52, 56, 58, 60, 64, 66, 68, 72, 74, 76, 80, 82, 84, 90, 92, \newline100, 108, 112, 114, 124, 128, 130, 176.$}